 Q: Where is the Oxon Run Community Solar Facility located?

 A: The community solar energy system will be located along South Capitol Street, SW in Ward 8.
-Project updates and details available https://doee.dc.gov/service/oxonrunsolar
+Project updates and details available doee.dc.gov/service/oxonrunsolar

 Q: Who owns and controls the site?